-International sales accounted for 95 percent, 92 percent and 91 percent of our net sales in the years ended December 31, 2010, 2009 and 2008, respectively.
+International sales accounted for 94 percent, 95 percent and 92 percent of our net sales for the years ended December 31, 2011, 2010 and 2009, respectively.
 We anticipate international sales will continue to account for the vast majority of our future net sales.
 Asia has been a particularly important region for our business, and we anticipate that it will continue to be important going forward.
-Our sales to customers located in China, Japan, South Korea, Taiwan and other Asian countries accounted for 90 percent, 82 percent, and 81 percent of our net sales in the years ended December 31, 2010, 2009 and 2008, respectively.
+Our sales to customers located in Asia accounted for 84 percent, 90 percent and 82 percent of our net sales for the years ended December 31, 2011, 2010 and 2009, respectively.
 Because of our continuing dependence upon international sales, we are subject to a number of risks associated with international business activities, including:

-- burdensome governmental controls, tariffs, taxes, restrictions, embargoes or export license requirements; - unexpected changes in law or regulations prompted by economic stress, such as protectionism, and other attempts to rectify real or perceived international trade imbalances: - exchange rate volatility; - the need to comply with a wide variety of foreign and U.S. customs and export laws; - political and economic instability; - government-sponsored competition; - differing labor regulations; - reduced protection for, and increased misappropriation of, intellectual property;

-- difficulties in accounts receivable collections; - increased costs for product shipments and potential difficulties from shipment delays; - difficulties in managing distributors or representatives; and - difficulties in staffing and managing foreign subsidiary operations.
+- burdensome governmental controls, laws, regulations, tariffs, duties, taxes, restrictions, embargoes or export license requirements; - unexpected changes in laws or regulations prompted by economic stress, such as protectionism, and other attempts to rectify real or perceived international trade imbalances; - exchange rate volatility; - the need to comply with a wide variety of foreign and U.S. customs and export laws; - political and economic instability; - government-sponsored competition; - differing labor regulations; - reduced protection for, and increased misappropriation of, intellectual property; - difficulties in accounts receivable collections; - increased costs for product shipments and potential difficulties from shipment delays; - difficulties in managing distributors, representatives, contract manufacturers and suppliers; - difficulties in staffing and managing foreign subsidiary operations; and - natural disasters, acts of war, terrorism, widespread illness or other catastrophes affecting foreign countries.